ismc/devnet-2076_clus2018/README.md

 **Controlled release of automation**:  If you go through all of the work of making sure that your code is correct, you also want to make sure that it is run on the right devices, by the right people, at the right times.

 **API-Driven Automation**: In order for the network team to get out of the CRUD, we need to provide access to other application in the enterprise.
 Most often, this external application is a self-service portal like Service Now.
-Generally, these self-service portals are also configuration database that can act as part of the SoT.
+Generally, these self-service portals are also configuration databases that can act as part of the SoT.

 Putting all of this together, we get the workflow depicted in the following diagram.
 The left side of the diagram shows the "Dev" part DevOps that we have already covered.
 The right side of the picture is where the "Ops" comes in and one way that it can be used in automating a business process.
 In this case, we use Ansible Tower to push out the production "artifacts".
 These artifacts can be push out in one of three ways: